ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 * and Reaction

 ## Chemical formulas
-Handling chemical formulas in Mediawiki is the main functionality which this extension provides.
+Handling chemical formulas ([Fig. 1]) in Mediawiki is the main functionality which this extension provides.
 This includes:
 * embed molecules to a page
 * embed a molecule with R-Groups to a page
 * integrate Ketcher molecule editor with VisualEditor
 * create automatically molecule pages for molecules embedded in pages
 * create and instantiate concrete molecules from molecules with R-Groups